SlimeVR/SlimeVR-Docs-Site/src/misc/Compatibility.md

 A great tutorial can be found [here](https://www.youtube.com/watch?v=WuQsmxaALx8).

 #### VNyan
-Vnyan can be used with SlimeVR using VMC!
+VNyan can be used with SlimeVR using VMC!
 A great tutorial can be found [here](https://www.youtube.com/watch?v=mKMNYctGWSE).

 #### Warudo